Idaho Boat Registration Cost, IDPR Renewal & Title Checks (2026)

 What is the Invasive Species Sticker?

-All motorized and non-motorized boats operating in Idaho must display an Invasive Species Fund sticker.
+Motorized and many non-motorized boats operating in Idaho generally need an Invasive Species Fund sticker unless an exemption applies.
 For Idaho-registered boats, it is included in registration.
-Non-residents pay $30 (motorized) or $7 (non-motorized).
+Non-residents pay $30 for motorized or numbered vessels and $7 for non-motorized vessels.

 Is boater education required in Idaho?